Prof. Abraham Zangen

 MagNet Foundation (Abraham Zangen – co-PI)

-Behavioral, neurochemical and electrophysiological alterations in depression and attention deficit models following electromagnetic stimulation of the prefrontal cortex.
+Behavioral, neurochemical and electrophysiological alterations in depression, addiction and attention deficit models following electromagnetic stimulation of the prefrontal cortex.

 Binational Science Foundation (BSF) (Abraham Zangen, Shaham Y, Heilig M – PIs)

 mPFC stimulation in cocaine addiction.
 Total amount: 140,000 US $ (2014-2019).